tdawes93/arsenal-quiz/README.md

 1. To understand the purpose of the site and learn how to play the game.
     - Upon entering the site the hook line explains the function of the site and tells you how to start the quiz.
-    - The rules modal is easily found on the nav bar, which brings up the set of rules and instructions on how to play.
+    - The rules modal is easily found on the navbar, which brings up the set of rules and instructions on how to play.
 2. To find the game interesting and challenging.
-    - The questions are a range of difficulty and cover the entire history of the club.
+    - The questions are a range of difficulties and cover the entire history of the club.
     - The quiz is interactive and provides funny feedback to keep users engaged.
 3. To see my score when the quiz is finished.
     - The user can save their score to the league table which then automatically loads.
-    - The score is then saved into the sites local storage so can be accessed after reloading the page/closing and reopening it.
+    - The score is then saved into the site's local storage so can be accessed after reloading the page/closing and reopening it.
 4. To be able to play the quiz on all devices.
     - Testing was performed across a variety of devices and browsers, all of which maintain design and function.